Looking for new adventures that drift from the conventional 9-5 work shift?

 Common folks will just assume your work is fun and easy-going just because you happen to be a “party planner”.
 And it’s obvious that will happen as they don’t see the other side of events (or even parties) since they never experienced such innuendos.

-You should take criticism as a constructive opinion and not as a personal attack, regardless of the tone the person in question happened to use prior making its mind on your performance.
-In case of something wrongly done by you, it’s a chance for improvement, and where being in contact with the opinions of that client/event attendant can even lead to more business contacts.
+You should take criticism as a constructive opinion and not as a personal attack, regardless of the tone the person in question happened to use before making its mind on your performance.
+In case of something wrongly done by you, it’s a chance for improvement, and were being in contact with the opinions of that client/event attendant can even lead to more business contacts.

 On the opposite side of the story, it will be only a sign that you are doing a good job, as envy is something we will come across at any point of our life.

-Most of the success rate of your company will be product of a well-made team work that allows your brand to grow steadily and meet up with exciting top-level challenges.
+Most of the success rate of your company will be the product of well-made teamwork that allows your brand to grow steadily and meet up with exciting top-level challenges.

 Clients always feel whenever the work environment isn’t as desirable, and the least they expect is to be witnesses of a row in the middle of an important event just because a group of your employees didn’t meet the expectations for the job to be done.

-Consider in first instance creativity: take enough time to learn from the best event planners in industry, either by attending conferences or university, or simply learning through the way they work.
+Consider in first instance creativity: take enough time to learn from the best event planners in the industry, either by attending conferences or university or simply learning through the way they work.

 You have to defend your client’s interests, your reputation and also respect the company whose services you plan to hire – not an easy task to accomplish.